Jorge Casquilha: Coaching career

 Casquilha began coaching in 2006, immediately after retiring.
-He started with amateurs Santa Maria FC, which he guided to the second place in the AF Braga regional championships.
-In quick succession, he then worked with Merelinense F.C. and C.A.
-Valdevez, guiding the latter to the last 16 in the Taça de Portugal in 2007–08.
+He started with amateurs Santa Maria, which he guided to the second place in the AF Braga regional championships.
+In quick succession, he then worked with Merelinense and Valdevez, guiding the latter to the last 16 in the Taça de Portugal in 2007–08.

-In summer 2009, Casquilha was appointed at Moreirense FC.
+In summer 2009, Casquilha was appointed at Moreirense.
 He achieved promotions in 2010 and 2012, the latter signifying a return to the top division after an absence of seven years.

 On 30 January 2013, after only one win in the first 16 league games of the season, Casquilha was relieved of his duties.
 Highlights included, however, a 3–2 home win over Sporting CP in the domestic cup after extra time.

-On 6 March 2014, Casquilha signed a deal with second division side Leixões S.C. until the end of the campaign.
+On 6 March 2014, Casquilha signed a deal with second division side Leixões until the end of the campaign.
 On 30 April, however, he was suspended due to comments he made in an interview which were regarded as inappropriate and detrimental to the club's name and history.

-Casquilha returned to management in December 2014, taking over at U.D.
-Leiria in the third tier.
+Casquilha returned to management in December 2014, taking over at União de Leiria in the third tier.
 He was dismissed in March 2016, after failing with the board's aim to win promotion.

-Still in March 2016, Casquilha returned to division two with Académico de Viseu F.C. as their third manager of the campaign.
-In January 2017, he was hired at C.F.
-União in the same league.
+Still in March 2016, Casquilha returned to division two with Académico de Viseu as their third manager of the campaign.
+In January 2017, he was hired at União da Madeira in the same league.

 Casquilha moved to his former club Gil Vicente on 26 May 2017.
 He left on 28 December, as they were placed 15th in the standings.

 Halfway through 2018–19, Casquilha rejoined Leixões after the dismissal of Filipe Gouveia.
-After taking the team to seventh place, he left at the end of his contract for C.D.
-Cova da Piedade in the same league.
+After taking the team to seventh place, he left at the end of his contract for Cova da Piedade in the same league.
 He quit on 15 December, with the side last-placed with seven points.

-Casquilha was appointed at second-division C.D.
-Trofense in November 2022.
+Casquilha was appointed at second-division Trofense in November 2022.
 He left on 20 March with the team in last place, being succeeded by his former Gil goalkeeper Rui Sacramento as the fourth manager of the season.

-On 27 September 2024, Casquilha was appointed at Czech third-division 1.
-SC Znojmo FK.
+On 27 September 2024, Casquilha became head coach of Moravian-Silesian Football League club Znojmo.